ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 ## Efficient filtering on secondary key columns

-When a query is filtering (at least) on a column that is part of a compound key and is the first key column, [then ClickHouse is running the binary search algorithm over the key column's index marks](./sparse-primary-indexes-design#the-primary-index-is-used-for-selecting-granules).
+When a query is filtering on at least one column that is part of a compound key, and is the first key column, [then ClickHouse is running the binary search algorithm over the key column's index marks](./sparse-primary-indexes-design#the-primary-index-is-used-for-selecting-granules).

 When a query is filtering (only) on a column that is part of a compound key, but is not the first key column, [then ClickHouse is using the generic exclusion search algorithm over the key column's index marks](./sparse-primary-indexes-multiple#secondary-key-columns-can-not-be-inefficient).